GMiles1349/PascalGL/Readme.md

 It's a very simple concept, nothing at all that most anyone wouldn't assume or take for granted, but was a conscious choice so as to simplify the user's experience.

+There is also an effor to make the individual source units and independant as possible, so that you can use **PGLClock.pas** for clock and timer functionality in projects where you want it, or **PGLAudio.pas** in another project, and not have to incure the bloat of also including the windowing, drawing and math units if you don't need them.
+Though, **PGLTypes.pas** is currently a requirement to use all other units.

 ### Why am I doing this?

 **The short answer:** because I like to make top-down shooters and Zelda-like games, and I don't like SFML